Direct Mail, E-mail Blasts and Newsletters

 There are also schemes where you can select certain individuals from their database based on some criteria, trying to target those who can be expected to well respond to your message; you can then also craft the message itself.
 This is much better, although it means more work for you and is more costly.
 A carefully designed campaign of this type may be worthwhile.

 Losses in Spam Filters

-Basically everybody is annoyed about the fact that the huge majority of e-mails are absolutely unwanted mails, carrying unauthorized and unwanted advertising or even malware, with which criminals try to hack your computer in order to abuse it for various purposes such as the distribution of further e-mail spam, denial-of-service attacks, phishing fraud etc. Therefore, we all have to use more or less strict spam filters, with which we try to get rid of most of the unwanted mails.
+Everybody is annoyed about the fact that the huge majority of e-mails are absolutely unwanted mails, carrying unauthorized and unwanted advertising or even malware, with which criminals try to hack your computer to abuse it for various purposes such as the distribution of further e-mail spam, denial-of-service attacks, phishing fraud etc. Therefore, we all have to use strict spam filters, with which we try to get rid of most of the unwanted mails.
 Unfortunately, the used filters also eliminate some amount of legitimate mails, including newsletters which the recipients have actively subscribed to.

 It takes some significant expertise to optimize both the newsletter messages and the technical details of their delivery such that the probability of being filtered out as spam is minimized.
 In principle, it would help a lot if the recipients would put the sender address (or the whole domain) onto a white list of the email system, but it is not realistic to expect that many of them will do that.